jonfrank/rosie-project/public/topics/junior-salvage-stewards/clothing-ration-book.md

 2. Can you think of anything else that was rationed during World War Two?

+Food was also rationed during World War Two.
+Foods like butter, eggs, sugar, and even sweets and chocolate were limited, and people had a food ration book as well as their clothing ration book.

 3. Why do you think clothes were rationed?

 Lots of clothes had to be made during the war.
 Between military uniforms and uniforms worn by volunteers in Britain, about a quarter of the population wore a uniform.
 Fabric was in short supply, so factories couldn't make as much ordinary clothing and people had to mend their clothes instead of buying new ones.